Founded in 2013, Powdered Soul is a Montana based, registered 501(c)(3).

 Our organization relies on donations from people like you to supplement our scholarship fund, and create unique opportunities for youth to thrive.
 No matter the amount you can give, it would be a huge help.
 If you cannot donate money, donate time.
 Take a youth member out into mountains and show them the wonder and adventure that awaits.
 Then, share your experience with us on Facebook, Instagram, or Twitter!
 You may even be featured on our page!

 Anna grew up ski racing at Big Mountain in Whitefish, MT from age 6-17 when she decided to attend Rowmark Ski academy in Salt Lake City, UT.
 After four years at Rowmark, ski racing became increasingly more expensive.
 Traveling both inside the country and out was no longer an option.
-Although she could no longer afford to race, Anna started Powdered Soul in hopes that others could continue to chase their dreams in spite of financial hardships.
+Although she could no longer afford to race, Anna started Powdered Soul in hopes that other athletes could continue to chase their dreams in spite of financial hardships.

 Justin Breck currently serves as Columbia Falls City Attorney.
 Justin was born in Missoula and grew up in Kalispell, where his family has lived since 1901.
 He attended Pepperdine University, after graduating from Flathead High School in 1990, earning a B.S. in Business Administration in 1995.
 He obtained his Juris Doctorate from Willamette University College of Law in 1999.
 Justin worked for eight years in a variety of capacities in city government, private sector information technology, financial planning, and court administration.